Labfolder and Labregister have joined SciSure.

 To invite your colleagues, please follow the steps below:

-1 Go to “Groups” from the navigation panel on the left.
+Step 1: Navigate to “Groups” using the navigation panel on the left side.

-2 Login with your existing credentials.
+Login with your existing credentials.
 If you don’t have an account yet, simply create one using the button provided.
+Once signed in, navigate to “Groups” using the left-side navigation panel.

-Our website also provides a helpdesk where you can find frequently asked questions.
-Questions are sorted by topics, but you can also use the search bar at the top of the page to find them.
+Our website also features a comprehensive Knowledge Base where you can browse frequently asked questions organized by topic.
+For quicker access, you can use the search bar at the top of the page to find specific answers and guidance.

 Tips for a successful ELN transition